rotki/rotki/docs/usage_guide.rst

 to securely connect to the rotki instance that runs in this network machine.

 .. image:: images/rotki_docker_warning.png
-   :alt: Rotki warning for docker
+   :alt: rotki warning for docker
    :align: center